Home School Missions

 You may also download and complete a paper registration form.
 Paper forms should be mailed or faxed to the CLC.
 Scholarships are available for homeschool group demonstrating a need.
 Scholarship applications may also be downloaded and sent to the CLC.

-K-4 Exploration Mission Registration Form
+K-4 Exploration Mission Registration Form (PDF)

 Step 2: Sign up for Professional Development.